pcaversaccio/bitsquatting/README.md

-# Bitsquatting the ENS Domain Names
+# Bitsquatting the Ethereum Name Service (ENS) Domain Names
-The helper script [`bitsquatting.py`]() generates permutations of an ENS domain that differ by 1-bit from the original domain.
+The helper script [`bitsquatting.py`](https://github.com/pcaversaccio/bitsquatting/blob/main/bitsquatting.py) generates permutations of an ENS domain that differ by 1-bit from the original domain.

+## What Is Bitsquatting
+> I borrowed this explanation from [here](https://github.com/benjaminpetrin-zz/bitsquatting).

+Bitsquatting is _DNS Hijacking without exploitation_.
+A term coined by Artem Dinaburg to refer to the act of registering domains that are 1-bit off from some other legitimate domain in order to capture traffic that was destined for the legitimate domain but became corrupted and ended up on the alternate domain.

+Bitsquatting is due to an error on the part of the connecting client machine and not anything the operator of a domain can explicitly protect against except by purchasing additional domains.
+The more popular a website is, the more likely a connecting client may accidentally connect to some other domain on accident.

+This is due to corruption in memory (or potentially transmission) and it is distinct from a typo made by a user (and therefor different from the more well-known practice of typosquatting).
+A good candidate domain name for bitsquatting is one that is both popular and not one visited by a user explicitly (that is, a domain that is not commonly navigated to in a web browser by a user).
+For example, `facebook.com` would not be a good candidate but `fbcdn.net` would be as it is the domain Facebook uses to host static resources that are embedded on `facebook.com`.

-## Example
+## Example `wagmi.eth`
 *Original ENS Name:* `wagmi.eth`

-*Permutations:*
+*1-Bit Permutations:*
 - 7agmi.eth
 - wagmi.eth
 - gagmi.eth